Jessie Vetter: International career

 At the 2009 Women's World Ice Hockey Championships, she allowed just a single goal.
 In addition, Vetter was the starting goaltender when the US won the 2008 Women's World Ice Hockey Championships.
 Vetter collected a silver medal at the 2010 Olympic Winter Games and fetched for the final tips by former NHL Goalie Mike Richter.
 In the gold medal game of the 2011 IIHF Women's World Championship against Canada, Vetter made 51 saves as the US won its third consecutive gold medal.

 Coaching career

 In 2010–11, Vetter was an assistant coach for Madison (Wis.)
 Capitols 19-Under Tier I squad.
 Her squad played in the USA Hockey National Championships from April 6–10.

+Personal life

+Vetter is a fan of her home state Green Bay Packers.